-- 6. A racing slipper clutch (back-torque-limiter) and clutch cover will be supplied to each rider.
-Only this clutch and cover may be used, without modification, and it's use is mandatory at all official Moto2 events. - 7.
+- 6. Only the official racing slipper clutch (back-torque-limiter) and clutch cover may be used, without modification, at all official Moto2 events. - 7.
 It is the team's responsibility to fit, adjust and maintain all parts of the clutch.
 Engines returned for maintenance, repair or replacement will have the racing clutch removed, and the team retains their own clutch for use with subsequent engines. - 8.
-Quick-Shifter gearchange systems must be approved by the Technical Director, to ensure that they comply with required specifications (as described in the Moto2 Constructor Information notes available from the Technical Director).
+Only the official Quick-Shifter load cell is permitted to be used.
+Refer to the Appendix, Moto2: Fig.4.